Click Above for Updates

 The best way to skip entry lines is to become a member!
 The express member entry line moves much faster.
 After parking, members follow orange signs that guide them to a secondary entrance west (right) of the main bridge.

-Insider tip: Memberships pay for themselves in just two zoo visits.
-Members get discounts on food (excluding alcohol), shopping, carousel and train tickets.
+Insider tip: Membership pays for itself in about two zoo visits.
+Members receive free entry AND get discounts on food (excluding alcohol), shopping, carousel and train tickets.

 Sheridan Road tends to become congested during Spring Break.